null

 1. Friction

 A friction blister, which is the most common type of blister associated with wearing new shoes, forms when the skin is rubbed and a clear fluid is released under the top layer of skin.
-With a new pair of shoes, when the leather will be harder and the shape of the shoe more rigid, designed to support a variety of different foot shapes, parts of the foot might rub against a section of the shoe, while it ‘wears in’ and this can cause a blister.
-Our shoes are versatile and made with soft leathers, so we try to avoid uncomfortable rubbing, but feet are so individual that this can sometimes happen.
+With a new pair of shoes, when the leather can feel stiff and the shape of the shoe rigid - designed to support a variety of different foot shapes - parts of the foot might rub against a section of the shoe while it ‘wears in’ and this can cause a blister.
+Our shoes are wear-trialled by children and made with soft leathers, so we do everything to try to avoid uncomfortable rubbing, but feet are so individual that this can sometimes happen, until the shoes soften and mould to your child's foot.

 2. Excessive moisture

 Blisters can form following excessive moisture build up within a shoe.
 These types of blisters are more commonly experienced by athletes, walkers and runners.
 Sweaty feet can increase friction levels as it makes it more difficult for the foot to slip or slide in the shoes.
 The moisture weakens the skin and can increase the potential for the skin to be rubbed to form a blister.
-Thankfully Start-Rite’s breathable linings and proprietary Air Rite technology is designed to increase the air flow inside the shoes and reduce sweat from building up.
+Thankfully our breathable linings and proprietary Air-Rite technology increases the air flow inside the shoes and reduce sweat from building up.

 See here more information on the importance of foot health and how to look after your feet.